World War II bomber planes.

 April 1942 saw the first US bomber personnel arrive at British soil.
 The first raid of major proportions was mounted on 17 August by 12 Boeing B-17 Fortress.
 This raid on Rouen, mounted in daylight, sustained no losses, but this was not to be the case in the majority of its successors.

 During the raid on Schweinfurt on 14 October 1943, 60 B-17 fell victim to Luftwaffe fighters and 133 were damaged out of a total of 291.
 Until 1 March 1944, some 1,509 bombers were lost.

 Only the arrival of the P-51 Mustang in early 1944 gave the bombers the fighter escort they needed for their bombing missions.

-In the Pacific theatre the air war against Japan was taking on an increasingly strategic aspect as long-range bombers, the B-29 Superfortress, attacked Japanese supply centres in China and Indochina since 1944.
-During the last months of the war the US Air Force bombers were almost unopposed over Japan and inflicted massive damage on the Japanese urban centres and huge casualties on the civilian population.
+In the Pacific theater the air war against Japan was taking on an increasingly strategic aspect as long-range bombers, the B-29 Superfortress, attacked Japanese supply centers in China and Indochina since 1944.
+During the last months of the war the US Air Force bombers were almost unopposed over Japan and inflicted massive damage on the Japanese urban centers and huge casualties on the civilian population.
 WW2 was brought to a conclusion with the dropping of atomic bombs on Hiroshima and Nagasaki.

 British Royal Air Force

-In October 1938 a re-armament programme was initiated. which provided for a large expansion of the Royal Air Force, so that it could not only continue to defend Great Britain, but also carry offensive operations into Germany should the need arise.
+In October 1938 a re-armament program was initiated which provided for a large expansion of the Royal Air Force, so that it could not only continue to defend Great Britain, but also carry offensive operations into Germany should the need arise.

-By March 1943 only 50 squadrons with some 800 bombers were in commission instead of the originally planned total of 4,000 aircrafts.
+By March 1943 only 50 squadrons with some 800 bombers were in commission instead of the originally planned total of 4,000 aircraft.

 Until the end of the war in Europe, Bomber Command lost 9,163 bombers.